 When you push the throttle forward does your robot back up or spin in a circle?
 This function allows the response of each receiver output channel to be reversed.
 If you spin in a circle, reverse the channel for the motor output that is spinning backward -- if you back-up, reverse both motor output channels.

 Known on some other transmitters as 'Adjustable Travel Volume' (ATV) or 'Travel Adjust', this function sets the range of response of a device plugged into a specific receiver output.
-Full transmitter stick input can be set to produce anywhere between 0% and 120% of normal response at the receiver.
+Full transmitter stick/switch/knob input can be set to produce anywhere between 0% and 120% of normal response at the specified receiver port.

 Response is set independently for each side of the center 'neutral' position -- move the stick/switch/knob for the channel you're setting to the side you wish to set.